Submillimeter radiation as the thermal component of the Neupert Effect: Origin of the submillimeter emission

-\item The similarities of the high-energy HXR and 15.4~GHz curves, i.e. presence of a number of peaks and lack of time delays, indicate that the electrons producing the microwave emission are not affected by magnetic trapping.
-It also suggests that the 15.4~GHz emission is mostly optically thin, and therefore, it is, at least, very close to the peak of the gyrosynchrotron spectrum.
-As noted before, the 212~GHz curve is smooth and it does not follow the 15.4~GHz.
+\item[\textit{iii)}] The similarities of the high-energy HXR and 15.4\,GHz curves, \ie\ presence of a number of peaks and lack of time delays, indicate that the electrons producing the microwave emission are not affected by magnetic trapping.
+It also suggests that the 15.4\,GHz emission is mostly optically thin, and therefore, it is, at least, very close to the peak of the gyrosynchrotron spectrum.
+As noted before, the 212\,GHz curve is smooth, and it does not follow the 15.4\,GHz.

-\item A 25~s trapping is a rather extreme condition.
-A high trapping time has a strong impact in other source parameters, as the magnetic field intensity.
+\item[\textit{iv)}] A 25\,second trapping is a rather extreme condition.
+A long trapping time has a strong impact in other source parameters, as the magnetic-field intensity.
 It has been shown by \cite{GimenezdeCastroetal:2009} that the greater the trapping time, for a given HXR flux, the smaller the magnetic field.
-A 25~s trapping would imply a magnetic field of a few Gauss, which would be too low to produce any significant emission at 212~GHz.
+A 25\,s trapping would imply a magnetic field of a few Gauss, which would be too low to produce any significant emission at 212\,GHz.

-If the emission had been produced in an homogeneous source, the spectral index $\alpha$ between 15.4 and 212 GHz (Figure \ref{fig:Profiles}) would give us information of the electron distribution.
+\item[\textit{v)}] If the emission had been produced in an homogeneous source, the spectral index $\alpha$ between 15.4 and 212\,GHz (Figure \ref{fig:Profiles}) would give us information on the electron distribution.
 However, during the event is always $\alpha < 0.5$, which would suggest a very hard, and unlikely, electron distribution with $\delta < 1.9$ \citep{Dulk:1985}.
 Therefore, such a hard electron distribution is inconsistent with the value $\delta=4.6$ derived from the HXR observed spectra.
-Moreover, a circumstantial indication supporting our conclusion is the absence of observational evidence for $> 1$~MeV electrons in the HXR data: the highest HXR energy significantly detected is $\sim 200$~keV.
-It is well known that relativistic electrons are the main source of the 212~GHz synchrotron \citep[e.g.][]{Ramatyetal:1994, Trottetetal:2015}.
+Moreover, a circumstantial indication supporting our conclusion is the absence of observational evidence for $> 1$\,MeV electrons in the HXR data: the highest HXR energy detected significantly is $\approx 200$\,keV.
+It is well known that relativistic electrons are the main source of the 212\,GHz synchrotron \citep[\eg,][]{Ramatyetal:1994, Trottetetal:2015}.

 \end{enumerate}